Travix-International/frontend-tech-test/README.md

 # Instrucctions and other author notes

+* Use node.js version 6.11.4 or higher
 * Install dependecies with:`npm install`
 * Start server with: `npm run server:start`
 * Open a second terminal and start frontend with: `npm run webapp:start`
 * Start testing this beutiful app ;)
-* Then you can start running all the tests by doing: `npm test`
+* Then you can start running all tests by doing: `npm test`
 * All frontend files are in `webapp/`

 # Requirements